artix75/psyc/doc/markdown/cli-psycl.md

 ### SCRIPTS

 By using options like `--on-batch-trained` or `--on-epoch-trained` it's possible to execute an arbitrary external script when such events happen.
-The scripts will eventually receive the following arguments:  --event TYPE, --name MODEL_NAME --epoch CURRENT_EPOCH --epochs TOT_EPOCHS --average-loss AVERAGE_LOSS --current-loss CURRENT_LOSS --accuracy CURRENT_ACCURACY --learning-rate RATE
+The scripts will eventually receive the following arguments:  --event TYPE, --name MODEL_NAME --epoch CURRENT_EPOCH --epochs TOT_EPOCHS --average-loss AVERAGE_LOSS --current-loss CURRENT_LOSS --accuracy CURRENT_ACCURACY --learning-rate RATE The scripts can use special exit codes to force psycl aborting the training process:  - 3 (PS_STATUS_ERROR) - 5 (PS_STATUS_ABORTED)

 ### EXAMPLES